Myanmar’s rebellion, divided, outgunned and outnumbered, fights on

 Maung Saungkha’s turning point came when soldiers shot fellow poet K Za Win in the head at a protest last March.
 He was shielding other protesters when the military opened fire into the crowd.

 Myanmar was then a month into the military coup, and many were still taking to the streets to protest the detention of Aung San Suu Kyi, the Nobel Peace laureate who had been the country’s civilian leader, and her top advisers.
-That moment, he said, convinced him that Myanmar’s people would keep losing if they continued with the kind of peaceful resistance that Suu Kyi and her National League for Democracy had long advocated.
+That moment, Maung Saungkha said, convinced him that Myanmar’s people would keep losing if they continued with the kind of peaceful resistance that Suu Kyi and her National League for Democracy had long advocated.

 “The ones who stand at the front will just die,” he said.
 “There is no chance to be successful.
 I started thinking we have to consider an armed revolution.”
 He was almost arrested after organizing a protest several days later, and fled to an area controlled by an ethnic minority rebel group.